 Risk Management Framework

-Sanofi’s risk management framework ensures accountability and competence in managing risks across the organization.
-It supports decision-making processes aligned with risk exposure and ensures effective information exchange with stakeholders.
-Key governance bodies include the Sanofi Risk Committee, the Risk Management team, and the Risk Management network.
+Sanofi’s risk management framework ensures clear accountability and strong capabilities for managing risks across the entire organization.
+It supports informed decision-making aligned with risk exposure and enables effective information exchange with stakeholders.

 Active and Emerging Risks